victor0210/slim/docs/slimApi.md

 //     getState,                    get the newest state or alias
 //     applyPlugin,                 add plugin after store is created
 //     state,                       state
+//     on                           EventCenter.on
+//     off                          EventCenter.off
+//     emit                         EventCenter.emit
 // }
 ```